-&lt;sup>13 This usually comprises the Head of Investigations, Head of Contact Management, an In-house lawyer and a Policy team representative.

-&lt;sup>14 A full list of the points at which PRS providers may be contacted is found in Section 7, paragraph 72-73 below.
+13 This usually comprises the Head of Investigations, Head of Contact Management, an In-house lawyer and a Policy team representative.
+14 A full list of the points at which PRS providers may be contacted is found in Section 4, paragraph 24-25 above.

-- 52. If there are sufficient grounds to suspect breach(es) of the Code, the Allocation Team will exercise its discretion in deciding what Track to allocate a case to.
-When making this determination, the Executive will take into account the following factors, insofar as they are relevant in that case: - a. the level of harm or risk of harm caused by, or which may result from, the apparent breaches; - b. whether the apparent breaches have caused offence to the general public; - c. the seriousness of the apparent breach(es); - d. whether the provider has taken effective steps to remedy any consumer harm or offence to the general public and ensure that the service does not have potential to cause any such harm or offence, prior to allocation to an enforcement track; - e. the breach history of the party under investigation; - f. whether the apparent breach(es) are of a nature that can be addressed through any given enforcement procedure; - g. the level of cooperation the PSA considers is likely to be received from the party under investigation; - h. whether the PSA considers that an effective regulatory outcome is likely to be achieved through the use of any given enforcement procedure; and - i. any public interest reason(s) that may make the case more suitable for any given enforcement procedure. - 53.
-Information relevant to the balanced assessment may include the evidence set out at paragraph 50, any evidence of widespread harm or harm to vulnerable consumers, whether the provider has been pro-active in ensuring that the suspected breaches will not re-occur and relevant consumers are compensated in full, the degree to which the provider may have gained due to the suspected breach, any failures to heed compliance advice, and whether the suspected breach appears to be part of a pattern of repeated disregard for the Code, as well as any other relevant information.
-The initial allocation assessment will be documented.
+- If the harm is not ongoing, how likely it is that the non-compliance will re-occur and that consumers will be harmed in the future and whether there is a need to prevent a reoccurrence; - Whether there has been targeting of particular categories of consumers, including vulnerable persons, which warrants enforcement action being taken; - Whether the enforcement action will further PSA's current enforcement approach, and/or whether there are any other strategic reasons to pursue the case which will increase its impact, for example by: - a. improving market behaviour - b. achieving credible deterrence in respect of the industry - c. increasing consumer awareness of service types/specific practices (including through media exposure) which will be beneficial for the protection and education of consumers and/or increase consumer confidence in the market. - The likelihood of a successful investigation/case outcome, including: - a. any legal risk to taking the case and; - b. whether sufficient evidence is held to allege a breach of the Code and whether such evidence is likely to be obtained. - Whether the PSA is best placed to act or whether a referral should be made to another body; - Whether the issues of concern can be substantially addressed by a PSA policy or other initiative which reduces the necessity for, or likely impact of, any enforcement action. - 54.
+Information relevant to the balanced assessment may include any evidence of widespread harm or harm to vulnerable consumers, whether the provider has been pro-active in ensuring that the suspected breaches will not re-occur and relevant consumers are compensated in full, the degree to which the provider may have gained due to the suspected breach, any failures to heed compliance advice, and whether the suspected breach appears to be part of a pattern of repeated disregard for the Code, as well as any other relevant information.
+The initial allocation assessment will be documented. - 55.

-- 54. The Allocation Team will consider the number of complaints as a percentage of service usage if the provider supplies the PSA with reliable evidence of this.
-When determining allocation such percentages will be considered together with other information available to the Executive at the time.
-In practice, the number of complaints the Executive receives in respect of services varies according to a number of factors, including the nature of the service and the way in which the Code may have been breached.
-Where the Executive receives a significant number of complaints in respect of a service and there is evidence to support an allegation of a Code breach, the public interest may support bringing a Track 2 case even if the number of complainants represents a small percentage of the provider's customer base. - 55.
 Absence of factor(s) which would usually indicate that a case should follow the Track 2 procedure, such as evidence of deliberate breach of the Code, will not by itself indicate that a case is appropriate for the Track 1 procedure. - 56.
-A Track 1 procedure will only be offered if the Allocation Team is satisfied that such a procedure is appropriate based on an assessment of the factors and other relevant information set out at paragraphs 50 to 53 above. - 57.
+A Track 1 procedure will only be offered if the Allocation Team is satisfied that such a procedure is appropriate based on an assessment of the factors and other relevant information as set out above. - 57.
 It is unhelpful to deal with potential breaches arising from the operation or promotion of a single service via different channels.
 Where there is one allegation of a breach which is appropriate for the Track 2 procedure, the presumption is that all identified potential breaches in respect of that service will be taken through the Track 2 procedure and resolved together. - 58.
 There is no pre-determined weight attached to any particular factor, or type of evidence, and there is no presumption that if a majority of factors indicate a particular Track, then that Track is the most appropriate.
 The Allocation Team will use its discretion, having considered the above factors and the information available to it in the round, to decide what Track to allocate each case to.
-The Executive will communicate its allocation decision to the relevant parties.
+The Executive will communicate its allocation decision to the relevant parties15.